typicalcold/External-Roblox-Radar/README.md

 -ON ALT ACCOUNT PC set localPlayer to your main accounts username

--ON MAIN ACCOUNT PC open python file as notepad and set local_player_name to your main roblox name and save the file
+-ON MAIN ACCOUNT PC open python file as notepad and set local_player_name to your main roblox name and set the local ip variable, then save the file

 .